Support for the screen industry in Queensland

 • games development and new interactive technology experiences (such as virtual reality (VR) and augmented reality (AR))

-• support services to the industry, including catering, equipment hire, construction, travel management, financial and legal services, talent representation, publicity, distribution and event management (such as film festivals and conferences).
+• support services to the industry, including catering, equipment hire, construction, travel management, financial and legal services, transport, talent representation, publicity, distribution and event management (such as film festivals and conferences).

 Screen Queensland industry support